 Additionally, WDFW stocks Spectacle Lake with more than 50,000 kokanee (landlocked sockeye salmon) that grow into pan-sized battlers.

-The lake also is home to a variety of warmwater fish, including largemouth that often run on the small side here, plus yellow perch, and bluegill and pumpkinseed sunfish, all of which are fun to catch.
+The lake also is home to a variety of warm-water fish, including largemouth bass that often run on the small side here, plus yellow perch, bluegill, and pumpkinseed sunfish, all of which are fun to catch.